bergesinstitute/graf-method/book-2-unit-2.md

     Ellos/Ellas/Ustedes hicieron

-# Spanish past tense
+# Spanish preterite (pretérito perfecto)

-We use the past tense, or *pretérito perfecto simple,* for events that happened at a specific point in time in the past.
+We use the past tense, also called *pretérito perfecto* in Spanish or *preterite* in English, for events that happened at a specific point in time in the past.
 We usually indicate this specific point by using a time expression.

 Here are some common past tense time expressions in Spanish: